Transport in Kazakhstan: Railways

 Kazakhstan Temir Zholy (KTZ) is the national railway company.
-KTZ cooperates with French loco manufacturer Alstom in developing Kazakhstan's railway infrastructure.
+KTZ cooperates with French rolling stock manufacturer Alstom in developing Kazakhstan's railway infrastructure.
 Alstom has more than 600 staff and two joint ventures with KTZ and its subsidiary in Kazakhstan.
 In July 2017, Alstom opened its first locomotive repairing center in Kazakhstan.
 It is the only repairing center in Central Asia and the Caucasus.

 As the Kazakhstani rail system was designed during the Soviet era, rail routes were designed ignoring inter-Soviet borders, based on the needs of Soviet planning.
 This has caused anomalies, such as the route from Oral to Aktobe passing briefly through Russian territory.
 It also means that routes might not suit modern-day Kazakhstani needs.

 Kazakhstan's developed railway system promotes international and regional trade connecting Asia and Europe.
 In 2019, the transit of goods through Kazakhstan increased 23% to 664,000 containers.